 Seeds are an economical way to grow and a wonderful way to teach children about the magic of plants and gardening.
+We carry an extensive line of seeds, starting mixes, and supplies for you to grow your own.
+Available in-store & in our online shop.
 Read on for our best growing tips for sowing your seeds.

 'A Seed is a Promise' was a book I read to my kids when they were young and it always remained in my thoughts because growing seeds is a promise in so many ways; a promise to the earth, a promise of food or flowers, a promise to spring.
 There is something about sowing seeds, watching the little sprouts push though the earth and begin to grow, that inspires true joy in gardeners both young and old.

 Many seeds can be started inside in winter, or early spring, while others are planted outdoors right into the garden.
 Want to try starting seeds this season?
-Here are few of the most important tips to consider:
+We have them available in-store & in our online shop.
+Here are a few of the most important tips to consider:

 It’s All in the Soil

 A good weed free light seed starting mix is essential!
 Never ever start seeds in black earth or topsoil.
 These types of soil are too heavy with poor drainage and easily get compacted which suffocates small tender roots.
 Always choose a soil mix specifically for seeding which should contain lots of vermiculite, peat or perlite.
 Wet the soil well ( not soaking wet) before filling your seeds trays or pots.